-3.21 There has been no change in the local policy context in 2022-23.
-A new Local Housing Market Assessment is under preparation and is anticipated to be finalised by January 2024.
-Other documents were also added to the LDP evidence base.
+3.25 There has been no change in the local policy context in 2023-24.
+A new Local Housing Market Assessment has been prepared and was submitted to Welsh Government for sign off in March 2024.
+The Replacement LDP remains under preparation and consultation on the Replacement Deposit Plan is anticipated in Spring 2024.